armno.in.th logo

 Background

-This website is built with Astro using MDX and Markdown for blog and pages content.
-Coding the website and writing content in Markdown are done in VSCode.
+This website is built with Astro using MDX and Markdown for blog post and page content.
+Coding the website and writing content is done in VSCode.

-I love the simplicity of Markdown, but since I added MDX support, I keep adding HTML and custom Astro components to my content while writing my thoughts out.
+I love the simplicity of Markdown, but since I added MDX support, I find myself constantly adding HTML and custom Astro components to my content while writing out my thoughts.

 I always want to get back into "write more and worry less" mode again.